San Antonio migrant deaths lead to slow effort to ID victims

 SAN ANTONIO (AP) — Victims have been found with no identification documents at all and in one case a stolen ID.
 Remote villages lack phone service to reach family members and determine the whereabouts of missing migrants.
 Fingerprint data has to be shared and matched by different governments.

-More than a day after the discovery of 51 dead migrants in a stifling trailer in San Antonio, few identities of the victims have been made public, illustrating the challenges authorities face in tracing people who cross borders clandestinely.
+More than a day after the discovery of a stifling trailer in San Antonio where 51 migrants who died were abandoned in the sweltering heat, few identities of the victims have been made public, illustrating the challenges authorities face in tracing people who cross borders clandestinely.

 By Tuesday afternoon, medical examiners had potentially identified 34 of the victims, said Bexar County Commissioner Rebeca Clay-Flores, who represents the district where the truck was abandoned.
 Those identities were not yet confirmed pending additional steps, such as fingerprints, and she described it as a challenge with no timeline on when the process might be finished.